Google Translate Button

 • It should not prevent you from actively and meaningfully contributing to the health of your local church.

-Concerning transferring your church membership to another church:
+Concerning transferring your church membership:

 • There some good reasons for changing churches: